dlnetworks/wled-bandwidth-meter/README.md

 A real-time network bandwidth visualization tool that displays upload and download traffic on WLED LED strips using the DDP protocol.
 Written in Rust for high performance and low latency.

+100% of this code was generated using Claude Code.
+If you have any problems running this code, please ask Claude.

 ## Features

 - **Real-time Visualization**: Monitor network bandwidth with smooth, interpolated LED animations